nens/threedi-docs/source/d_2d_slope_tutorial.rst

 Unpack the starter package and save the contents into a folder.
 You should have a partially configured .sqlite, and a folder named “raster”.
 The raster folder contains a DEM, a friction map, an infiltration map, and an infiltration capacity map.
-The partially configured .sqlite matches the settings of :ref:`tutorial2_2dflatmodel`, with an updated aggregation time step.
+The partially configured .sqlite already has all the mandatory settings.

 .. figure:: image/01_basefiles.png
     :alt: The base files